divakaivan/model-api-oip/README.md

 # 2/endpoints-start

+Before continuing make sure to add all the changes from the current branch to your code (in case you are not switching branches between steps)

 ## [FastAPI lifespan](https://fastapi.tiangolo.com/advanced/events/#lifespan)

 `You can define logic (code) that should be executed before the application starts up.
 This means that this code will be executed once, before the application starts receiving requests.` - This is from the FastAPI docs and I suggest you read the whole page.
 For our ML model, are only interested in loading it once - when the API starts.
 We don't want our model to be loaded every time a user makes a request.
 To implement this behaviour we use the FastAPI lifespan events.